ThewApp/speedlify-actions/README.md

 ## Deploy to GitHub Pages

-There is [another workflow file](blob/main/.github/workflows/deploy-ghpages.yml) in this repository that demonstrates how you can deploy speedlify to GitHub Pages.
-[Demo site](https://thewapp.github.io/speedlify-actions)
+There is [another workflow file](blob/main/.github/workflows/deploy-ghpages.yml) in this repository that automatically deploy speedlify to GitHub Pages.
+[Demo site](https://thewapp.github.io/speedlify-actions) only have data on _default site_ and _Static Site Generator_.

 ## About speedlify